heyitschien/cursor-ai-tts-extension/README.md

 - Adjust speech rate and pitch
 - Option to skip code blocks when reading
 - Simple UI to control TTS settings
+- Auto-read responses as they arrive
-- Easily enable/disable the feature with commands
+- Easily enable/disable the feature with commands or keyboard shortcuts

 ## Requirements